-Endomyocardial fibrosis (EMF) along with the root wilt disease of coconut is endemic to Kerala with its radioactive actinide beach sands.
-Actinides like rutile producing intracellular magnesium deficiency due to rutile-magnesium exchange sites in the cell membrane has been implicated in the etiology of EMF.
-Organisms like phytoplasmas and viroids have also been demonstrated to play a role in the etiology of these diseases.
-RNA viroids could contribute to the pathogenesis of schizophrenia, malignancy, metabolic syndrome x, autoimmune disease and neuronal degeneration.
+Actinides like rutile producing intracellular magnesium deficiency due to rutile-magnesium exchange sites in the cell membrane has been implicated in the etiology of systemic lupus erythematosis, multiple sclerosis and rheumatoid arthritis.
+Organisms like phytoplasmas and viroids have also been demonstrated to play a role in the etiology of systemic lupus erythematosis, multiple sclerosis and rheumatoid arthritis.
+RNA viroids could contribute to the pathogenesis of systemic lupus erythematosis, multiple sclerosis and rheumatoid arthritis.
 The possibility of generation of RNA viroids by actinide based primitive organism like archaea with a mevalonate pathway and cholesterol catabolism was considered5-8.
-An actinide dependent shadow biosphere of archaea and viroids in the above mentioned disease states is described.
+An actinide dependent shadow biosphere of archaea and viroids in systemic lupus erythematosis, multiple sclerosis and rheumatoid arthritis is described.
 The role of RNA viroids generated by actinidic archaea in regulation of body functions and the pathogenesis of human disease is discussed.